Last updated in admin: 2020601 MAB

 "Berberine and metformin differ markedly in their chemical structures and bioavailability, but they share many features in their activities against type 2 diabetes, cardiovascular disease, cancer, and inflammation."
 Click To Tweet

 Some of berberine's effects mirror those associated with metformin, an antihyperglycemic agent commonly used to treat type 2 diabetes.
 Some evidence suggests that metformin may modulate the aging processes to improve healthspan and extend lifespan in multiple species, including flies, worms, and rodents, with limited evidence in humans.
 In addition, evidence suggests that metformin may prevent cognitive losses, improve mental health status, and reduce the risk of cancer.
-However, metformin may inhibit exercise-induced health benefits, especially with regard to muscle mitochondrial adaptations and muscle hypertrophy.
+However, metformin may inhibit exercise-induced health benefits, especially regarding muscle mitochondrial adaptations and muscle hypertrophy.

 The mechanisms by which metformin exerts its effects are not fully understood, but evidence suggests that metformin activates AMPK and inhibits mTOR, pathways involved in cellular energy and antioxidant responses.

-Like berberine, metformin activates AMPK and other cellular pathways involved in reducing oxidative stress and damage.
+Like berberine, metformin activates AMPK and other cellular pathways that reduce oxidative stress and damage.
 Evidence suggests that metformin inhibits mitochondrial adaptations and improvements in cardiorespiratory fitness and diminishes whole-body insulin sensitivity after aerobic exercise.
 Due to berberine's effects on AMPK activity and the subsequent reduction in reactive species, some researchers have posited that berberine may similarly blunt the effects of exercise.
 However, an intervention study that investigated the effects of berberine and circuit training in sedentary, overweight men found that berberine enhanced the effects of exercise.
 Similarly, berberine potentiated the effects of aerobic exercise in diabetic rats as evidenced by higher levels of antioxidant enzymes in the animals' pancreatic tissues.
 Exercise to exhaustion can induce damage to the heart muscle, but berberine attenuates the harmful effects of exhaustion-induced heart damage in mice, likely via its inhibitory effects on the release of reactive oxygen species and apoptosis of cardiomyocytes.

 More clinical studies involving large groups of participants are needed to determine the effects of berberine on exercise-induced health benefits.